JuliaLang/julia/README.md

 ## The Julia Language

 Julia is a high-level, high-performance dynamic language for numerical and scientific computing.
-It provides a sophisticated compiler, distributed parallel execution, and numerical accuracy.
+It provides a sophisticated compiler, distributed parallel execution, numerical accuracy, and easy interfaces to mature best-of-breed C and Fortran libraries for technical computing tasks such as matrix math, random number generation, fast Fourier transforms, and string processing.
 Key features include multiple dispatch, optional typing, and excellent performance through type inference and just-in-time (JIT) compilation.
 For a more in-depth discussion of the rationale and advantages of Julia over other systems, see the following highlights, read the [introduction](https://github.com/JuliaLang/julia/wiki/Introduction) in the manual, or [browse all](https://github.com/JuliaLang/julia/wiki/) of the documentation.